zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

-# Conclusions
+# Conclusion

 ## Reusing EHR data is not what you may think\ldots

+### Correctness

-- **Correctness, Plausibility:** Well-meaning people enter the wrong number.
+- Well-meaning people enter the wrong number.
+(Plausibility, too)
-- **Correctness:** People "just click through" because they're so busy.
+- People "just click through" because they're so busy.
-- **Correctness:** It's surprisingly hard to "prove" some data right/wrong.
+- It's surprisingly hard to "prove" some data right/wrong.

+### Completeness

-- **Completeness:** Medical testing is *extremely* non-random!
+- Medical testing is *extremely* non-random!
+- The data may not be "in there" at all (system was not designed for it).

+### Conformance

-- **Conformance:** Just because the table is named `procedures` doesn't mean\ldots
+- Just because the table is named `procedures` doesn't mean\ldots
-- **Conformance:** The data may be "in there" but hard to get.
+- The data may be "in there" but hard to get.

-- **Completeness:** The data may not be "in there" at all (system was not designed for it).
+### And yet\ldots

-\ldots and yet, people manage to use EHR data for research!

-### If you never tried swimming, don't jump in the deep end without a lifeguard.
+People manage to use EHR data for research! **If you never tried swimming, don't jump in the deep end without a lifeguard.**

 ## Thank you!